This article illustrates seven cases of fetal alcohol syndrome (FAS).

 August 6, 2020

-Article by Dr Nicki Jackson, Executive Director Alcohol Healthwatch on the decades it can take for collective advocacy efforts to achieve success in getting effective policies and interventions over the line.
+This article discusses the decades it can take for collective advocacy efforts to achieve success in getting effective policies and interventions over the line, particularly when it comes to alcohol guidelines during pregnancy.

 August 12, 2020